Written By: Clare Cogan, Customer Experience @blueland

 According to Bloomberg, data centers account for 2% of the world’s electricity, and by 2030 data centers could account for 8% of the world’s electricity.
 Out of all the data that has ever been created, only 6% of it is actively used today.
 That means, we spend a lot of energy to store data that isn’t even used.

 Because running data centers require so much energy, cloud storage providers are turning to renewable energy sources to power their servers.
 Companies like Facebook, Amazon, and Microsoft have all turned to renewables and moved away from coal to try and limit the environmental impact of data centers.
 Unfortunately, our need for data storage is growing faster than our renewable energy sector.
 This means, that even though companies want to power data centers with renewable energy, they won’t be able to completely rely on renewable energy.

-How To Reduce Your Online Carbon Footprint
+How To Reduce Your Digital Carbon Footprint

 It may seem small, but there are a few steps that you can take to help reduce the environmental impact of your online footprint.
 Here are a few easy steps:

 - Unsubscribe: Unsubscribe from e-mail lists to minimize junk mail taking up space in your inbox.